aws-samples/amazon-pinpoint-integration-line-messaging-api/README.md

 8. The LINE Messaging API receives the request and processes the message content, finally sending the message to the corresponding user on the LINE Mobile App.

 > **Note**
-> Line is a third-party service subject to additional terms and charges.
+> Line is a third-party service that is subjected to additional terms and charges.
 Amazon Web Services isn’t responsible for any third-party service that you use to send messages with custom channels.

 ## Step-by-Step Deployment Guide